Dorian-Baptste/VoterSystem/voting-system/README.md

 Replace `your_google_maps_api_key` with your actual Google Maps API key.

 ### 4. Start the application
-To run the server, use:
+before running the server make sure you are in the voting-system file path To run the server, use:
 ```sh
 npm start